The Weight: Legacy

-In the road movie Easy Rider (1969), the song was used as recorded by the Band, but their recording was not licensed for the later soundtrack album.
+In the 1969 road movie Easy Rider, the song was used as recorded by the Band, but their recording was not licensed for the later soundtrack album.
 To deal with this, ABC-Dunhill commissioned Smith, a band that recorded for the label at the time, to record a nearly identical cover version of the song for the soundtrack album.

 Several commercials have featured the song, including one by Cingular Wireless in 2004 that led to a lawsuit from Helm against advertising agency BBDO, claiming that he did not permit them the rights to use the song.
 Helm lost the lawsuit in 2012, after the court ruled that Helm had signed a contract in 1968 allowing the record label to license it at their discretion.
 Helm's lawyer said the label had permission to promote the music, not products.

 The song was featured in the films Girl, Interrupted (1999), Starsky and Hutch (2004, in reference to Easy Rider, riding similar choppers, dressed in similar costumes), Dawn of the Planet of the Apes (2014), and The King of Staten Island (2020).

+In Lee Cronins 2026 horror film Lee Cronin's The Mummy, the song can be heard from a car radio.
+Mark Kennedy from The Associated Press calls this in his movie review "perhaps the weirdest use of The Band's classic song “The Weight."